 |Quebec Citadel Internment Camp||Resident enemy aliens||In use in the fall of 1939,|

 Main Records - Second World War

 There are a variety of documents on the internment camps mentioned above in various archival records at Library and Archives Canada.
-The finding aid previously available only in the reference room has been digitized and is available in pdf format.
+See the

 Other Records - Second World War

 Government Records - Second World War

 Government records about Canadian camps during the Second World War are mostly administrative or operational.
 They are organized according to the department that produced the documents, and they are primarily textual.
 It should be noted that these documents are mostly written in English.
 Besides the sources listed in the above finding aid, there are some additional sources:

 - Compulsory military service for aliens, 1941-1945, series B-2, volume 6 and 25, file M-5-5

 - Military service of aliens, 1950, series B-2, volume 169, file M-5-5

 - Naturalization Act, 1942-1948, series B-2, volume 17, 88 and 249, file N-10-3